-Since January 2018, RCB as a service provider of RBI has automatically been monitoring the execution quality of all orders executed on behalf of retail clients and professional clients using historical market data for the abovementioned asset classes (i) equities, (ii) securitized derivatives and (iii) exchange traded products.
+Since January 2018, RCB as a service provider of RBI was automatically monitoring the execution quality of all orders executed on behalf of retail clients and professional clients using historical market data for the abovementioned asset classes (i) equities, (ii) securitized derivatives and (iii) exchange traded products.
 For such purpose the actual execution price is checked against the prevailing market prices on alternative execution venues at the time of execution.
+Since December 1st, 2020 the monitoring of the execution quality of all orders is performed by RBI due to the integration of RCB.

 For all other abovementioned asset classes, RBI is monitoring the execution quality via its own IT tools using appropriate market data/reference prices.
 Therefore, all client orders in any type of financial instrument either directly executed by RBI or RCB or transmitted to intermediaries for execution are subject to a monitoring process of execution quality.